NAUMathStat/seminars/famusCurrent.md

 Note that talks are listed in reverse chronological order.

+### Rhythms and Rascals ###

+**Date:** February 12, 2016

+**Speaker:** [Phillip Hotchkiss](http://www.westfield.ma.edu/math/faculty/hotchkiss/pkh.html) (Westfield State University)

+**Abstract:** One of the beautiful aspects of mathematics is that simple explorations can lead to interesting mathematical questions.
+Moreover, students are often able to make, explore and answer these mathematical questions.
+In this talk we will start with a simple musical exploration that will lead us to one of the most famous number sequences and some very cool results by some rascally students.

 ### Euler’s characteristic, soccer balls, and golf balls ###

 **Date:** February 5, 2016